 Implementing or replacing a Control of Work system can be a daunting task.
 The project normally begins with an internal team outlining requirements and evaluating available options.
 There is a lot to consider – the efficiency, the cost, the timescale, whether the new software integrates with existing business programmes and if it has a user-friendly, intuitive interface.
 While these are extremely important questions to answer, there is more to a Control of Work project than meets the eye.
 Very often, companies fall into the trap of choosing “the best piece of software.”

 Choosing the best software, although essential, is not the key objective of the project.
-The objective of a Control of Work project is to embed a safe system of work that reduces Control of Work risk and increases efficiency; ultimately creating a safer working environment.
+The objective of a Control of Work project is to embed a safe system of work (SSoW) that reduces Control of Work risk and increases efficiency, ultimately creating a safer working environment.

-This objective demands a holistic approach to Control of Work and requires careful planning of each of the critical areas of an integrated safe system of work project:
+This objective demands a holistic approach to Control of Work and requires careful planning of each critical area in an integrated safe system of work project:

 - Deployment and delivery should be straightforward, provided that companies don’t underestimate the time and resources required.
 It is worth thinking about the additional support that your workforce might require during this challenging time.
 Experience shows that working with dedicated coaches (external or internal) who support your employees during this stage makes a big difference.

 Management of Change is very often not just a stage, but an on-going task that has to be monitored indefinitely.
 Involving external specialists that work in conjunction with an internal team on the management of change plan could significantly improve the acceptance of the system by your workforce.
 Being creative, patient and ready to act on feedback from the workforce helps embed the system within the business.